floragunncom/search-guard-docs/_content/_docs_auth_auth/auth_auth_rest_config_advanced_user_mapping.md

 ## `user_mapping.user_name`

 The `user_mapping.user_name` options determine the name of the logged in user.
-These options are evaluated after the authentication frontend gathered the credentials, but **before the authentication backend** is called.
-Thus, the  `user_mapping.user_name` options also determine the user name that is sent to the authentication backend.

 If you use the `user_mapping.user_name` options, you need to make sure that these produce only a single value.
 If the options produce an array of values - or no value - authentication will fail.

 Normally, you will use `user_mapping.user_name.from` to extract the user name.
+This option is evaluated after the authentication frontend gathered the credentials, but **before the authentication backend** is called.
+Thus, the  `user_mapping.user_name.from` option also determines the user name that is sent to the authentication backend.

 For anonymous authentication, the option `user_mapping.user_name.static` might be helpful, as it just defines a constant value.
+This is also evaluated after the authentication frontend, but before any authentication backends.

+If you want to map

 ### Using only certain sections of a string as user name